-Several projects GEID has implemented over the past 5 years include those that are related to water quality improvements.
+Several projects GEID has implemented over the past 6 years have been related to water quality improvements.
 Interior Health (IH) requires all water suppliers meet Drinking Water Objectives for Surface Water Supplies in BC.
 This means providing drinking water that, at minimum, meets the following objectives:

-- ➢ 4-log inactivation of viruses, - > 3-log removal or inactivation of Giardia lamblia and Cryptosporidium, - > 2 treatment processes for all surface drinking water systems, - > 1 refers to less than 1 NTU of turbidity with a target of 0.1 NTU; and, - > 0 Total Coliforms and E. coli.
+- 4-log inactivation of viruses, - > 3-log removal or inactivation of Giardia lamblia and Cryptosporidium, - ➤ 2 treatment processes for all surface drinking water systems, - 1 refers to less than 1 NTU of turbidity with a target of 0.1 NTU; and, - > 0 Total Coliforms and E. coli.